 UHI (University of the Highlands and Islands)

 History: The idea of a university covering the Scottish Highlands and Islands began in 1653; UHI was designated as a higher education institution in April 2001.
 It achieved taught-degree awarding powers in August 2008 and now awards its own undergraduate and postgraduate taught degrees.
-Formerly known as the UHI Millenium Institute, it became simply UHI in February 2011.
+Formerly known as the UHI Millennium Institute, it became The University of the Highlands and Islands in February 2011.

 Address: Many.
 UHI is made up of a partnership of colleges and research institutions spread across the Highlands and Islands of Scotland, including Moray and Perthshire.